herzuull/twitter-beautifier/README.md

 # twitter-beautifier

-A short library used to transform a raw Twitter API response to a usable html snippet
+A short library used to beautify a raw Twitter API json response to a usable html snippet

 ```javascript
 var Twitter = require('twitter');